Do you like doing budget-friendly craft projects with the kids that are easy and fun? If so, do I have a book for you….

 Dorobek’s 100 Craft Projects for Kids Save the Day

-Thus, I’ve approached other DIY crafting books (not to mention Pinterest!) with some apprehension and admittedly couldn’t tackle everything in them.
-But mamas, Dorobek’s book is a serious breath of fresh air.
+While I’ve approached other DIY crafting books (not to mention Pinterest!) with some apprehension and admittedly couldn’t tackle everything in them, Dorobek’s book is a serious breath of fresh air.

-Too, with other craft books I’ve had to go to the store to pick up some items.
-But that’s the beauty of Dorobek’s book: all of the supplies and materials were already in my home!
+Another beautiful thing about Dorobek’s book is that all of the supplies and materials were already in my home!
 (You know I’m telling the truth, because we literally were snowed in!)

 Not only are these crafts budget-friendly, but they also are simple enough that mamas like me–and also our kiddos!– can easily do them.

 From paper plates and toilet paper rolls to string and cereal boxes, the kids and I honestly had everything we needed.
 We had, as Dorobek aptly calls it, a “seriously fun, super-easy” time!

 Book Is Great Resource for Home and School

 Food allergy mamas like me are always on the lookout for fun, inexpensive, food-free crafts for the kids at home and at school.
 Dorobek’s projects really fit the bill.

 Other than the crafts using shaving cream, egg cartons and cereal boxes (which may present cross-contamination issues, depending on your food allergies), they generally are food-free and safe for our kids with food allergies as well.